©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 35. "The Insanity of Letters of Recommendation" 2002 EER 28 (1): 137-140. [also in The Chronicle of Higher Education, January 2002.]

 36. "What's Wrong with the Earth Charter."
-2002 EER 28 (2): 269-272.
+2002 EER 28 (2): 269-272, with reply to Professor England.

 37. "Samuelsonian Economics," 2002 EER 28 (3): 425-30.

-38. "Why Economists Should Not be Ashamed of Being Philosophers of Prudence."
+38. "Why Economists Should Not Be Ashamed of Being Philosophers of Prudence."
 2003 EER 28 (4): 551-556.

 39. "Milton," 2003 EER 29 (1): 143-146.